jasonleow/visualaid/src/pages/posts/our-translation-style.md

 For example:

-❌"Do you have a cough?" \
+❌ "Do you have a cough?" \
-✅"Cough?"
+✅ "Cough?"

-❌"Keep your head in an upright position" \
+❌ "Keep your head in an upright position" \
-✅"Keep your head upright."
+✅ "Keep your head upright."

-❌"We are going to perform a throat and nasal swab on you.
+❌ "We are going to perform a throat and nasal swab on you.
 The instructions on what you need to do are below.
 Before we do that, we need to say that the swab may feel a bit uncomfortable but during the process, please do not move." \
-✅"Giving you swab now.
+✅ "Giving you swab now.
 For your throat.
 Then your nose.
 It is uncomfortable.
 Do not move."

 These are guiding principles based on the best knowledge we have at the moment, and it may change depending on new information coming in, and also different context/environments.
-If you have any suggestions and feedback, we welcome it too! :)
+If you have any suggestions and feedback, we welcome it too!
+[Contact us here.](https://visualaid.sg/contact/) :)